-'Multiple victims' in shooting at FedEx facility in Indianapolis: reports
+'Multiple victims' in shooting at FedEx facility in Indianapolis; suspect dead: reports

 The site is near the Indianapolis International Airport, according to the reports.

+Police said they believe there is no active threat to the community anymore.

-Interstate 70 is closed in both directions near the scene due to "police activity," Indiana State Police public information officer John Perrine reported on Twitter.
+Interstate 70 has reopened after being closed in both directions near the scene due to "police activity," Indiana State Police public information officer John Perrine reported on Twitter just before 1 a.m.
+ET but there's no access to the Ameriplex Parkway.

-Parminder Sing told Fox 59 reporter Courtney Crown that his niece called to tell him she had been shot in the shoulder by the suspect while she was in her SUV at a nearby gas station but she’s expected to be OK.
+Parminder Singh told Fox 59 reporter Courtney Crown that his niece called to tell him she had been shot in the shoulder by the suspect while she was in her SUV at a nearby gas station but she’s expected to be OK.

 Ian Johnston said his wife works at the FedEx facility and texted him to tell him there was an active shooter at her work.
 "She’s since notified me that she’s OK," he said.
 "She said she’ll be stuck in there for a while."